vkrenz/snap2/README.md

-11/14/22 - If user is not logged when accessing their dashboard it will redirect to login 11/14/22 - User dashboard navbar now has user drop down options rather than 'login/register' links 11/14/22 - Admin user displays 'Admin' (red) on user dashboard
+11/14/22 - If user is not logged when accessing their dashboard it will redirect to login 11/14/22 - User dashboard navbar now has user drop down options rather than 'login/register' links 11/14/22 - Admin user displays 'Admin' (red) on user dashboard 11/15/22 - Index now shows logged in user info on navbar
 ```